 You can view your K-8 child's hot lunch account balance on Infinite Campus.
 If you have not yet created an Infinite Campus login, please contact Karen Szczytko (Sitko).
-Lunches for the 2021-2022 school year are free of charge.
 Students will order lunch each morning as they have done in the past.
 Each homeroom teacher will have a procedure for lunch count.
-We do not know if their will be a cost for lunch again in the 2022-2023 school year.
-This information will be posted as soon as we know.
+Lunches will cost the following: $3 for K-8 students, & $2.50 for Early Childhood.

-For questions regarding menus and lunch offerings, please contact Mary Jo Jones, West Catholic, maryjojones@grwestcatholic.org, (616) 233-5923
+For questions regarding menus and lunch offerings, please contact Mary Wieber at West Catholic, [email protected], (616) 233-5923

 For questions regarding payment, please contact Darrell Beckwith, Business Manager.